EXJUSTICE/StyleGAN-RNN-Tinder_profile_generation/README.md

 # Generating Swipeable Tinder Profiles using AI: Adversarial & Recurrent Neural Networks in Realistic Content Generation

-An implementation of StyleGAN and RNN architectures to generate profile biogrpahical and image information.
+An implementation of StyleGAN and RNN architectures to generate profile biographical and image information.

 Full tutorial here: